nitinjayan90/Bike-Sharing---Linear-Regression/README.md

 ## Results
 The analysis revealed that temperature and humidity were the most significant drivers of bike sharing demand.
 Surprisingly, weekday/weekend was not a significant predictor of bike demand.
 This could indicate that bike sharing is not necessarily catering only to a leisure segment that rides only on weekends.

-Overall, the model provides a useful tool for predicting and forecasting demand for a bike-sharing service based on weather, season, and time data.